chris-short/chrisshort.net/content/about.md

 ### Brief Bio

-**CHRIS SHORT** has over two decades in various IT disciplines from textile manufacturing to dial-up ISPs to DevOps Engineer to Manager of DevOps.
-He's been a staunch advocate for open source solutions throughout his time in the private and public sector.
-He's a partially disabled US Air Force Veteran living with his wife and son in Greater Metro Detroit, Michigan.
-Check out his writing at [chrisshort.net](https://chrisshort.net) and [devopsish.com](https://devopsish.com).
+**CHRIS SHORT** has spent more than two decades in various IT disciplines, from textile manufacturing to dial-up ISPs to DevOps engineer to manager of DevOps to senior DevOps advocate.
+He has been a proponent of open source solutions throughout his time in the private and public sectors.
+Chris is a partially disabled US Air Force veteran living with his wife and son in Greater Metro Detroit.
+Check out his writing and other works at [chrisshort.net](https://chrisshort.net) and [devopsish.com](https://devopsish.com).

 ### Extended Bio